209 Edgewood Ave. SE, Atlanta. 470-917-7896, breezeconfection.com.

 Temo Foods.
 Thomas Numprasong, served as a pastry chef at Canoe and taught classes at Le Cordon Bleu College of Culinary Arts before doing a pandemic pivot to focus on making artisan chocolate truffles.

-This year, Temo is offering two Valentine assortments: a 15-piece box with five different flavors, including raspberry and strawberry crunch white chocolate and dark chocolate cherry cordial; and a nine-piece box with three flavors of truffles, including passion fruit and caramel dark chocolate and caramelized Georgia pecan crunch milk chocolate.
+This year, Temo is offering two Valentine assortments shipped from its facility in Peachtree Corners: a 15-piece box with five different flavors, including raspberry and strawberry crunch white chocolate and dark chocolate cherry cordial; and a nine-piece box with three flavors of truffles, including passion fruit and caramel dark chocolate and caramelized Georgia pecan crunch milk chocolate.

 Xocolatl.
 A tiny yet gorgeous space in Krog Street Market is home to Xocolatl, a “bean-to-bar” chocolate shop.